mdekauwe/CABLE_benchmarking/docs/user_guide/index.md

 `benchcab` will run the exact same configurations on two CABLE branches specified by the user, e.g. a user branch (with personal changes) against the head of the trunk.
 The results should be attached with all new [tickets](https://trac.nci.org.au/trac/cable/report/1).

 The code will: (i) check out and (ii) build the code branches.
 Then it will run each executable across N standard science configurations for a given number of sites.
 It is possible to produce some plots locally from the output produced.
-But [the modelevaluation website](https://modelevaluation.org/) can be used for further benchmarking and evaluation.
+But [the modelevaluation website][meorg] can be used for further benchmarking and evaluation.

 ### Create a work directory

 #### Choose a location

 You can run the benchmark from any directory you want under `/scratch` or `/g/data`. `/scratch` is preferred as the data in the run directory does not need to be preserved for a long time.
 The code will create sub-directories as needed.
-Please ensure you have enough space to store the CABLE outputs in your directory, at least temporary, until you upload them to [modelevaluation.org](https://modelevaluation.org/).
+Please ensure you have enough space to store the CABLE outputs in your directory, at least temporary, until you upload them to [modelevaluation.org][meorg].
 You will need about 33GB for the outputs for the `forty-two-site` experiment (with 8 different science configurations).

 !!!
 Warning "The HOME directory is unsuitable"